Get E-Book

 inotify on Linux

-inotify has three syscalls: inotify_init1(), inotify_add_watch(), and read().
+inotify revolves around three syscalls: inotify_init1(), inotify_add_watch(), and read().

 inotify_add_watch(fd, pathname, mask) registers a watch on a specific path.
 The mask parameter specifies which events you care about: IN_MODIFY (content changed), IN_ATTRIB (metadata changed), IN_CREATE (file created in a watched directory), IN_DELETE (file deleted from a watched directory), IN_MOVED_FROM / IN_MOVED_TO (rename source/destination), and others.
 The kernel returns a watch descriptor - an integer identifying this specific watch within the inotify instance.

 When a matching event occurs, the kernel writes an inotify_event struct into the inotify fd's internal buffer.
-The struct contains the watch descriptor, an event mask, an optional cookie (linking paired rename events so you can match MOVED_FROM with MOVED_TO), a length field, and the filename.
+The struct contains the watch descriptor, an event mask, an optional cookie linking paired rename events so you can match MOVED_FROM with MOVED_TO, a length field, and the filename.
 Your process reads these structs with read() on the inotify fd, just like reading from a regular file or pipe.

 inotify watches individual inodes.
-When you watch a directory, inotify gives you events for files in that directory - but only that directory, not subdirectories.
+When you watch a directory, inotify gives you events for files in that directory, but only that directory, not subdirectories.
 To watch recursively, you need a separate inotify_add_watch() for every subdirectory in the tree.
 Each watch consumes a slot in the per-user inotify watch table, which has a configurable maximum (/proc/sys/fs/inotify/max_user_watches).
 A large project with thousands of nested directories can exhaust this limit, producing ENOSPC errors.

 FSEvents on macOS

 The kernel maintains an event stream per watched path.
 Events flow through a coalescing layer that batches rapid changes.
 If a file is modified ten times in 100ms, FSEvents might report one notification or two.
 The notification identifies which path was affected, but the event count depends on timing and the kernel's internal batching logic.
 FSEvents prioritizes "something changed here" over "here are all N individual changes that happened."
-For Spotlight indexing, this is ideal - you just need to re-index the file.
-For a file watcher that needs to count events or detect every intermediate state, it's a source of endless confusion.
+For Spotlight indexing, this is ideal because you just need to re-index the file.
+For a file watcher that needs to count events or detect every intermediate state, it is a source of confusion.

 FSEvents reports events asynchronously, sometimes with latency.
 When creating the stream, you configure a "latency" parameter - a minimum interval between event deliveries.
 The default in most implementations is around 1 second. libuv passes 0 for this parameter, requesting immediate delivery, but the kernel still coalesces when events arrive in bursts.
 There's no way to force truly synchronous, per-event delivery.